• About

 granola bake

-stir granolacoconut granola
+stir granola

-The granola mix is made up of the gluten free oats, walnuts and quinoa.
+The granola mix is made up of the gluten-free oats, walnuts and quinoa.
 Bake together for about 10 minutes before stirring and adding the coconut which tends to burn if baked for too long.
-Make sure to avoid the quick cooking oats for this recipe – the bars tend to fall apart.
+Make sure to avoid the quick-cooking oats for this recipe – the bars tend to fall apart.
 Hazelnuts are also a yummy option instead of walnuts.
 If you need a nut-free version, simply omit the nuts and add an extra half cup of oats.

-sweetnersmelted butter with sweetners
+melted butter with sweetners

 The glue that holds the granola together is a mixture of maple syrup, agave nectar, honey, and vegan butter.
 You just put everything together in a small pot until the butter melts and comes to a boil.